wgoode3/react-notes/fundamentals.md

 <hr>

 # Variables
-when we need to be able to store information we need to use variables in js.
+When we need to be able to store information we need to use variables in js.
 Typically we will combine both the step of declaring a variable and the step setting a variable.

-{{ DIAGRAM OF VARIABLE ASSIGNMENT }}

 ```javascript
 var a = 3;